withastro/adapters/packages/netlify/README.md

 This adapter allows Astro to deploy your [`hybrid` or `server` rendered site](https://docs.astro.build/en/core-concepts/rendering-modes/#on-demand-rendered) to [Netlify](https://www.netlify.com/).

-Learn how to deploy your Astro site in our [Netlify deployment guide](https://docs.astro.build/en/guides/deploy/netlify/).

 ## Documentation

 Read the [`@astrojs/netlify` docs][docs]